DAddYE/eva/README.md

   end
 ```

-Remember that it's ruby so in a _real_ you can include extend other objects like:
+Remember that it's ruby so you can include extend other objects like:

 ```rb
 module OldModule